← Writing

 What courses are good at

-Newton's Laws of Motion can be taught well because someone already holds the answer, and the answer will remain true across time.
+But it only works when the subject is stable enough.
+Newton's Laws of Motion can be taught well because the answers it provides will remain true across time.
 The syllabus written this year is still right next year, and the examiner knows what a "correct answer" looks like.

 But topics like AI are evolving quickly